-- Five minute time delay to start cooling operation when there is a call from the thermostat or communicating wall control. - When operating the unit with 2 wires, this delay is shortened to 10 seconds. - Five minute compressor recycle delay on return from a brown out condition - Two minute time delay to return to standby operation from last valid communications (with communicating only) - One minute time delay of outdoor fan at termination of cooling mode when outdoor ambient is greater than or equal to 100°F (37.78°C).
+- Five minute time delay to start cooling or heating operation when there is a call from the thermostat.
+(To bypass this feature in a non-communicating system, momentarily short and release forced defrost pins. - Five minute compressor recycle delay on return from a brown out condition - Two minute time delay to return to standby operation from last valid communications (with Observer communicating wall control only) - One minute time delay of outdoor fan at termination of cooling mode when outdoor ambient is greater than or equal to 100°F (37.78°C). - Fifteen second delay at termination of defrost before the auxiliary heat (W2) is de-energized. - Twenty second delay at termination of defrost before the outdoor fan is energized. - Thirty second compressor delay when Quiet Shift enabled.